ON THIS PAGE: You will learn about the different ways doctors use to treat people with these types of cancer. To see other pages, use the menu.

 Reconstructive (plastic) surgery.
 If surgery requires removing large or specific areas of tissue, reconstructive surgery may be recommended.
 If the eye is removed, a specialist called a prosthodontist can provide an artificial replacement, called a prosthesis.
 More often, when the upper jaw, called the maxilla, is removed, a prosthodontist may play a large role in the rehabilitation process.

-In general, surgery often includes risks because the eyes, mouth, brain, and important nerves and blood vessels are nearby.
-Surgery often causes swelling of the face, mouth, and throat, making it difficult to breathe; sometimes a hole in the windpipe, called a tracheostomy, may be necessary to make breathing easier for some period of time after surgery.
-It is important to talk with your surgeon(s) about which side effects to expect before having the surgery and your plan for recovery.
-Learn more about cancer surgery.
+Surgery for nasal cavity and paranasal sinus cancer has risks because the eyes, mouth, brain, and important nerves and blood vessels are usually located near the tumor.
+Surgery often causes swelling of the face, mouth, and throat, making it difficult to breathe.
+Sometimes a hole in the windpipe, called a tracheostomy, may be necessary to make breathing easier after surgery.
+It is important to talk with your surgeon(s) about which side effects to expect before having surgery, as well as your plan for recovery.
+Learn more about the basics of cancer surgery.

-Before beginning any type of radiation therapy for these types of cancer, people should receive a thorough examination from a dentist experienced in treating people with head and neck cancer.
+Before beginning any type of radiation therapy, people should receive a thorough examination from a dentist experienced in treating people with head and neck cancer.
 Because radiation therapy can cause tooth decay, damaged teeth may need to be removed.
 Often, tooth decay can be prevented with proper treatment from a dentist before beginning cancer treatment.
 After radiation therapy for nasal cavity or paranasal sinus cancer, dental care should continue to help prevent further dental problems.
 People may receive fluoride treatment to prevent cavities, also called dental caries.
-Read more about dental and oral health during cancer treatment.
+Read more about dental and oral health.

-For nasal cavity or paranasal sinus cavity cancer, chemotherapy may also be used to treat advanced cancer (see below) or to treat symptoms.
+Doctors frequently recommend chemotherapy before or after surgery and/or radiation therapy for nasal cavity and paranasal sinus cancer.
+Chemotherapy may also be used in combination with radiation therapy.
+This is called concurrent chemoradiotherapy.
+Chemoradiotherapy is still being researched and should be done as part of a clinical trial.
+Chemotherapy may also be used to treat advanced cancer (see below) or to treat symptoms.
 Some chemotherapy is available in clinical trials that may treat cancer at an earlier stage.

 The side effects of chemotherapy depend on the individual and the dose used, but they can include fatigue, risk of infection, nausea and vomiting, hair loss, loss of appetite, and diarrhea.
 These side effects usually go away once treatment is finished.